archivesunleashed/docker-aut/coursework/introduction-to-spark-shell.md

 WriteGDF(links, "/home/vagrant/all-links.gdf")
 ```

-We may return to this if we have time.
+We may return to Gephi if we have time or you can consult the [Gephi lesson available here in our documentation](http://lintool.github.io/warcbase-docs/Gephi-Converting-Site-Link-Structure-into-Dynamic-Visualization/).

 ## Step Four: Image Analysis